 It’s not surprising that so many people love the idea of having a fireplace in their home.
 The ambiance that it adds is unapparelled during a cold night when the room is warmed by the soft glow of a cozy fire.

 The problem is, not everyone can experience this in their own home.
 Many new homes aren’t allowed to build a traditional fireplace that is wood-burning due to regulations.
 A gas fireplace tends to fall short when trying to replicate a wood fireplace.
 On top of all this, some people live in a condo or an apartment where they can’t even install one of these fireplaces if they wanted to.

 Enter the electric fireplace.
 Many homeowners these days are deciding to use this as a great alternative in their living room.
-Some electric fireplaces have really made huge leaps when it comes to real flickering flames while heating your home.
+Some electric fireplaces with mantel have really made huge leaps when it comes to real flickering flames while heating your home.
 However, this leads to some questions: How do electric fireplaces put out heat, and is this a good fit for my home?

 This post is going to answer these questions.
 First, we are going to break down the different options that are out there when it comes to fireplaces for your home.
 We will also highlight why an electric fireplace might be exactly what you are looking for.
 Then we are going to cover the best electric fireplace that you can get: MagikFlame.
 We will share the MagikFlame story, explain how MagikFlame is built, and share some MagikFlame reviews from past customers.

 In This Post, You Will Learn: